 1.1 The Divided City of Berlin

-After World War II, Germany was divided into four occupation zones: American, British, French, and Soviet.
-Similarly, the capital city, Berlin, was also divided into four zones, despite being located entirely within the Soviet zone.
-The Western Allies saw West Berlin as a symbol of democracy and prosperity, while the Soviet Union wanted to bring it under its control.
+After World War II, Germany was divided into four occupation zones: French, British, American and Soviet.
+Finally, the capital city, Berlin, also divided into four zones, even though the whole city was subject to the Soviet zone.
+But, according to the Western Allies, West Berlin offered a symbol for democracy and prosperity, and the Soviet Union wanted to control it.

-In 1948, the Western Allies introduced a new currency, the Deutsche Mark, in their zones of occupation, including West Berlin.
-This move was an attempt to stabilize the economy and promote economic recovery in their territories.
-However, it sparked tensions with the Soviet Union, as they saw it as a threat to their own influence in East Germany.
+In 1948, the Western Allies’ zones of occupation introduced a new currency, the Deutsche Mark, including West Berlin.
+An attempt to stabilize the economy and promoteeconomic recovery in their territories, this move went with trying to establish neighbourly, friendly relations both by word and deed.
+But this troubled both the Soviet Union, who regarded it as a challenge to their own hold over East Germany.

 2. The Berlin Blockade